 Once the crust has cooled, begin making the filling.
 Add all the filling ingredients except the agar agar (coconut milk, coconut cream, lemon juice, lemon zest, sugar, cornstarch, and turmeric) to a medium saucepan (no heat) and whisk, making sure the cornstarch fully dissolves.
 Turn the heat on medium, whisking constantly.
 Once the filling reaches a slow boil, add the agar agar and continue whisking until the mixture has thickened into a more gelatinous texture (about another 2 minutes or so).
 Remove from heat.

 Before filling the crust, transfer it to a baking sheet so it’s easier to move to the refrigerator without breaking.
 Pour the filling into the crust (it should fill the crust about halfway to the top).
-If there are any areas that aren’t smooth, you can use a flat spatula to smooth the top.
 Carefully transfer the tart to a flat shelf in the refrigerator and allow to cool for at least 3 hours, or overnight.
 Garnish with toppings such as fresh berries, vegan whipped cream, or edible flowers, then cut, serve and enjoy!

 Latin brands of coconut cream such as Goya and Iberia have a lot of added sugar and won't work in this recipe.
 Thai Kitchen, Native Forest, 365 brand, and Trader Joe's all have unsweetened coconut cream that will work.

 Store the tart covered or in an airtight container in the refrigerator.
 The texture and taste is best when eaten within a few days.

 To make tartlets instead, see the instructions in the post.

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.